GSG-Miners/wro2024-fe-GSGMiners/README.md

 Engineering materials
 ====

-This repository contains engineering materials for Team **GSG Miners** participating in the WRO Future Engineers competition in the season [yyyy].
+This repository contains engineering materials for Team **GSG Miners** participating in the WRO Future Engineers competition in the season 2024.

 ## Content